What is Bereavement Leave?

 Bereavement leave is a temporary time off granted to an employee following the death of a relative or a friend.
 It is given apart from other scheduled leaves and generally includes three days although many organizations are flexible in terms of how much time an employee takes off.

-Bereavement leave is usually a paid leave.
-Reasons for bereavement leave are sirious illness or death of a family member or a friend.
+This type of a leave is usually a paid leave and the reasons for it are serious illness or death of a family member or a friend.

 There are multiple scenarios that may occur when it comes to bereavement leave.
 First of all, if your employer offers a bereavement leave, you should consult with him or her or your HR department about your contract conditions and company policy.

 However, if the company does not offer a bereavement leave, employees have multiple options: take a few days off, take unpaid days off or decide to work from home.

 Nevertheless, in most situations employees are entitled to take:

 - Take a total of two days off but in different occasions